jaredgalanis/guides/source/getting-started/js-primer.md

 console.log(secondPerson; // outputs "Zelda"
 ```

-And, destructuring can be used to assign values without a declaration using destructuring expressions.
+And, destructuring can be used to assign values without a declaration using destructuring expressions:

 ```javascript
 let person = {